 This year we reached out to to see if she could help us get tickets to The French Open so that we could take Colette and Marcel to see their first professional tennis tournament.
 She was able to get us four tickets for the first Wednesday of the two-week tournament.
-Francoise is the only French woman to win the French Open Championship, and that was back in 1967.
+Francoise was the first French woman to win the French Open Championship back in 1967.
 In total, she holds 26 singles titles and 60 doubles titles, so joining her at Roland Garros where she was recognized by tennis aficionados was like spending time with the Queen.

 Our tickets allowed us to stroll the new grounds , and watch matches on all of the outside courts.
 That was great because we could find an interesting match to watch for a while and then easily move on to another.
 Perfect for a 7 and 9 year old.
 We watched parts of two women's doubles matches and two men's singles matches.
 That got them hooked and we watched tennis on TV on and off during the rest of the tournament.